kaliop-uk/ezmigrationbundle/Resources/doc/DSL/README.md

 For example, you could set a reference to a the location id of a folder that you create and then use that as the parent location for creating articles in that folder.

-Here is another example on using references: the first step creates a new content type in the system and sets a reference to its id;
+Here is an example on using references: the first step creates a new content type in the system and sets a reference to its id;
 the second step adds a new policy to the editor role to allow editors to create objects of the new content type under the location with id 2.

     -
         mode: create